National Academies of Sciences, Engineering, and Medicine: Units of the Transportation Research Board

-The study process
+Study process

 The National Academies attempt to obtain authoritative, objective, and scientifically balanced answers to difficult questions of national importance.
 Top scientists, engineers, health professionals, and other experts (not limited to those in academies membership) are enlisted to address the scientific and technical aspects of some of society's problems.
 These experts are volunteers who serve on study committees that are convened to answer specific sets of questions.
 All committee members serve without pay.

-NASEM itself does not perform original research; rather it provides independent advice.
+NASEM does not perform original research; rather it provides independent advice.
 Federal agencies are the primary financial sponsors of the Academies' work; additional studies are funded by state agencies, foundations, other private sponsors, and the National Academies endowment.
 The external sponsors have no control over the conduct or results of a study, once the statement of task and budget are finalized.
 Study committees gather information from many sources in public meetings but deliberate in private in order to avoid political, special interest, and sponsor influence.

 All reports go through an extensive external review facilitated by the internal Report Review Committee (also consisting of members from the NAS, NAE, and NAM).

 Through this study process, the National Academies produce around 200 reports each year.
-Recent reports cover such topics as addressing the obesity epidemic, the use of forensics in the courtroom, invasive plants, pollinator collapse, underage drinking, the Hubble Telescope, vaccine safety, the hydrogen economy, transportation safety, climate change, and homeland security.
+Recent reports addressed the obesity epidemic, the use of forensics in the courtroom, invasive plants, pollinator collapse, underage drinking, the Hubble Space Telescope, vaccine safety, the hydrogen economy, transportation safety, climate change, and homeland security.
 Many reports influence policy decisions; some are instrumental in enabling new research programs; others provide independent program reviews.
-The National Academies Press is the publisher for the National Academies of Sciences, Engineering, and Medicine, and makes its publications available for free online reading, and the full book PDFs have been available for free download since 2011.
+The National Academies Press is the publisher for the National Academies of Sciences, Engineering, and Medicine, and makes its publications available for free online reading.
+The full book PDFs have been available for free download since 2011.

-Notable reports

-Reports on climate change
+The National Academies also provide credentialed witnesses who speak before government bodies on important issues.
+For example, a committee chair may speak on rising mortality rates in working adults in the US to a Senate Subcommittee on Primary Health and Retirement Security, Committee on Health, Education, Labor and Pensions.